Dealing with AngerChanneled By DAVID GREGG

 In a perfect world everyone gets along, things go your way, and all dreams come true.
 But in the real world where free will reigns, your expectations of how things should be are frequently subject to influences outside your control.

 Some people believe they can control any situation that befalls them, but this is an irrational expectation.
 There are things in life that must be accepted for the way they are.
 Rude people, for example, will still be encountered in life no matter how much you expect otherwise.
-Thus flying into a rage whenever you encounter discourteous behavior only means your beliefs have become untenable.
-The dictates of false personality incites you to defend your beliefs at any cost, so to avoid these negative patterns in your life, learn to challenge any beliefs that lead to anger.
+Thus, flying into a rage whenever you encounter discourteous behavior only means your beliefs have become untenable.
+The dictates of false personality incites you to defend your beliefs at any cost.
+To avoid these negative patterns in your life, learn to challenge any beliefs that lead to anger.
 If something seems irrational or unrealistic, it probably is.
 Instead of embracing negative outbursts that only feed false personality and solve nothing, toss your faulty beliefs aside and choose to accept that which cannot be changed.

 Anger & Chief Features